There’s Only ONE Good Way to Stop Rugs From Slipping on Your Hard Wood Floors

 Adhesives – I don’t think that adhesives work well on wood floors.
 Why?
 Because adhesives leave behind a sticky residue if you ever want to move the rug, or move yourself to a different home.

 Adhesive solutions CAN work but it depends a bit on the finish on your wood floor.
 If you have a thick polyurethane coating on your floors it works better.
-If your floors have a more natural finish, adhesives don’t remove as easily.
+If your floors have a more natural finish, adhesives don’t come off as easily.

-Adhesives include glue, tape, gripper tape.
-ANYTHING that is sticky will potentially stick to the floor and have to be scraped off.
+Adhesives include glue, rug tape, double-sided tape, gripper tape.
+ANYTHING that is sticky will potentially stick to the floor and have to be scraped off with a putty knife.
 If you don’t mind scraping your floor when you want to move the rug, they work.
 But that’s not for me.

-Cheap Web Style Pads – The ones that look the photo above DO keep your rug in place, but they break down over time and stick to the floor.
+Cheap Web Style Plastic Rug Pads – The ones that look like the photo above DO keep your rug in place, but they break down over time and stick to the floor.
 They can leave behind a sticky substance that you have to scrape off.
-If you can replace them every 1-2 years, but otherwise they degrade underneath the rug.
+If you can replace them every 1-2 years they will work, but otherwise they degrade underneath the rug.

-If you’ve got wood floors, it’s worth a few extra dollars to get a quality felted rug pad.
-It will keep your rug in place and won’t leave behind anything sticky.
+If you’ve got wood floors, it’s worth a few extra money to get a quality felted rug pad.
+It will keep your rug in place and won’t leave behind a mess.